The former manager of the pleaded not guilty to eight charges in Worcester Superior Court Thursday and was released on personal recognizance.

-Henry Papuga was indicted in September on eight charges relating to tampering with water samples, following a 2009 boil water order.
+Henry Papuga was indicted in September on relating to tampering with water samples, following a 2009 boil water order.
 Both Papuga and William Kettlewell, his Boston-based criminal defense attorney, declined to comment following the arraignment hearing.

 Judge James Lemire accepted the pleas and set the date for a pretrial conference of Nov.
 14. Papuga, who lives in Milford, was allowed to return home on personal recognizance.